ascherrer-em/sklearn-deploy-web/README.md

 Locally, in order to have both frontend and backend on the same domain, an nginx reverse proxy is configurred (running in a Docker container).

+Locally, it will serve the static (built) web application code on `http://localhost:1351/` and proxy requests to `http://localhost:1351/api` to the backend.

-Check out `nginx` directory for configuration.
+Check out `nginx.conf` in the `nginx` directory for configuration.

 # Usage